Bordered Heegaard Floer homology: Invariance and pairing: Dilating to infinity

-In the definition, $U_1$ or $U_2$ may be of height~$0$, in which case the other is an ordinary provincial comb.
+In the definition, either $U_1$ or $U_2$ may be of height~$0$, in which case the other is an ordinary provincial comb.

 \begin{definition} Let $\{U^j\}_{j=1}^\infty$ be a sequence of $T_j$-matched combs, where $T_j\to \infty$.
-Let $(U_1,U_2)$ be an ideal matched holomorphic comb.
+Let $(U_1,U_2)$ be an ideal-matched holomorphic comb.
 From each $T_j$-matched comb $U^j$ extract a pair of combs $u_1^j$ and $u_2^j$ by first taking $u_2^j$ to consist of the east-most levels of each story and $u_1^j$ to be the rest of each story and then throwing out any stories consisting of trivial strips.
-We say that the sequence $\{U^j\}$ \emph{converges} to $(U_1,U_2)$ if the following conditions are satisfied: \begin{itemize} \item The sequences $\{u_1^j\}$ and $\{u_2^j\}$ converge to $U_1$ and $U_2$, respectively. \item For sufficiently large $j$ the identification between the east-most punctures of~$u_1^j$ and the east punctures of $u_2^j$ corresponds to the identification between the east-most punctures of $U_1$ and the east-most punctures of~$U_2$. \item For each story $C$ of $U_2$, $\Phi(C)$ is $r\in T(U_1)$ determined as follows.
+We say that the sequence $\{U^j\}$ \emph{converges} to $(U_1,U_2)$ if the following conditions are satisfied: \begin{itemize} \item The sequences $\{u_1^j\}$ and $\{u_2^j\}$ converge to $U_1$ and $U_2$, respectively. \item For sufficiently large $j$ the identification between the east-most punctures of~$u_1^j$ and the east punctures of $u_2^j$ corresponds to the identification between the east-most punctures of $U_1$ and the east-most punctures of~$U_2$. \item For each story $C$ of $U_2$, $\Phi(C)\in T(U_1)$ is determined as follows.
 Place marked points $p_j$ on the source of $u^2_j$ so that the sequence $\{p_j\}$ converges to a point on the source of~$C$.
-Choose marked points $q_j$ on the source of $u^1_j$ so that
+Choose marked points~$q_j$ in the corresponding story of the source of~$u^1_j$ so that